Weak nonlinearity for strong nonnormality: Applying the WNN models to the Navier--Stokes equations.

 Again, pressure does not influence the weakly nonlinear coefficient since only velocity fields are involved in the scalar product.
 In particular at $t=t_o$, $\tq_{\bl}(t_o)= [\bv_o,p_{\bl}(t_o)]^T$ thus $\left \langle \tq_{\bl}(t_o),\tq_{\bl}(t_o)\right \rangle_B =1$ by construction, and

-For the plane Poiseuille flow, the software FreeFem++ is used to solve for ($u_x$,$u_y$,$u_z$,$p$) by means of the Finite Element Method with Taylor-Hood (P2, P2, P2, P1) elements, respectively.
-In all computations, the wavenumber $k_x=0$ is maintained such that the fields are constant in $x$, and only the dependence in $y$ and $z$ is computed.
-The computations are systematically performed in the spanwise-periodic box $(y,z) \in [-1,1] \times [-\pi/k_z,\pi/k_z] \equiv \Omega$.
-All the scalar products are taken upon integration inside this periodic box, in particular for the normalization $\langle \bu_o,\bu_o\rangle = \langle \bv_o,\bv_o\rangle =1$ and the evaluation of the weakly nonlinear coefficient.
+The software FreeFem++ is again used to solve for the velocity and pressure by means of the Finite Element Method with Taylor-Hood elements, (P2 for velocity and P1 for pressure).
 The practical computation of the gain (\ref{eq:gtgmass}) proposed in \cite{Garnaud13} is followed.
-The application of the propagator $e^{Lt}$ (resp. its adjoint $(e^{Lt})^\da$) are performed by integrating in time the linearized problem (\ref{eq:tgd}) (resp. the adjoint problem) with the Crank-Nicolson method.
+The application of the propagator $e^{Lt}$ (resp. its adjoint $(e^{Lt})^\da$) are performed by integrating in time the linearised problem (\ref{eq:tgd}) (resp. the adjoint problem) with the Crank-Nicolson method.
 The application of the inverse propagator $e^{-Lt}$ is never needed.
-Our linear optimization codes are validated upon comparison with the open-source results of \cite{SH01}, obtained with a Chebyshev polynomials discretization, and where the singular value decomposition of the matrix exponential $e^{Lt}$ is performed directly.
-For the chosen set of parameter $(Re,k_x,k_z,t_o) = (3000,0,2,230)$, convergence was achieved for a squared linear gain of $G(t_o)^2 = 1761.8$, against $G(t_o)^2 = 1761.9$ in \cite{SH01}.
+For the transient growth past the backward-facing step studied in \S\ref{sec:tgBFS}, our linear optimisation codes are validated upon comparison with the results of \cite{Blackburn08}.
+For $(Re,t_o) = (500,58)$, we obtained $G(t_o)^2 = 62.8 \times 10^{3}$, against $G(t_o)^2 = 63.1\times 10^{3}$ in \cite{Blackburn08}.
+The $\approx 0.5 \%$ relative error could be explained by the fact that our entrance length is $L_i = 5$, against $L_i=10$ in \cite{Blackburn08}.
+For the plane Poiseuille flow analysed in \S\ref{sec:tgPoiseuille}, the validation was performed thanks to the open-source results of \cite{SH01}, obtained with a Chebyshev polynomial discretisation, and where the singular value decomposition of the matrix exponential $e^{Lt}$ is performed directly.
+For the chosen set of parameters $(Re,k_x,k_z,t_o) = (3000,0,2,230)$, convergence was achieved for a squared linear gain of $G(t_o)^2 = 1761.8$, against $G(t_o)^2 = 1761.9$ in \cite{SH01}.